I once heard a doctor refer to eczema as “the itch that rashes.”

-Eczema – the name given to a handful of dermatological medical conditions – affects far more infants and children than it does adults.
+Eczema – the name given to a handful of dermatological medical conditions that affects far more infants and children than it does adults.
 The condition is fairly easy to identify.
-Generally appearing on the hands, feet, face, legs, or the inner creases of knees and elbows, symptoms of eczema include extremely dry or thickened skin, redness, swelling, and almost always an extreme unbearable itching which, if scratched, causes the rash to appear.
+Generally appearing on the hands, feet, face, legs, or the inner creases of knees and elbows, symptoms typically include extremely dry or thickened skin, redness, swelling, and almost always an extremely unbearable itching, which, if scratched, causes the rash to appear.

-The rash consists of oozing blisters which burst at the slightest disturbance, take around a week to heal, then turn back into (a bigger patch of) red, itchy, leathery skin.
-Eczema is often a chronic condition and hereditary, though for most it disappears before adulthood.
+The rash consists of oozing blisters which burst at the slightest disturbance, take around a week to heal, then turn back into a bigger patch of red, itchy, leathery skin.
+Eczema is often a chronic condition and hereditary, though for many it disappears before adulthood.
 Those who have had any form of eczema know that finding relief from its symptoms is paramount when they crop up.

-Treatments for eczema include steroid creams or orally-administered steroids, antihistamines, UV light therapy, drugs which affect the immune system, and antibiotics if open blisters become infected.
-If all else fails, doctors may prescribe one of two topical creams – pimecrolimus (immunodepressant) or tacrolimus (immunosuppressant) – with a long list of possible side-effects including bleeding from the nose, nausea, fever, warts, hives, difficulty breathing, swelling of the face, lymphoma, and cancer…
+Treatments for eczema generally include steroid creams or orally administered steroids, antihistamines, UV light therapy, drugs that affect the immune system, and antibiotics if open blisters become infected.
+If all else fails, doctors may prescribe one of two topical creams – pimecrolimus (immunodepressant) or tacrolimus (immunosuppressant) – with a long list of possible side-effects.
+Some of which are pretty frightening, not only do they include things like nausea, fever, warts, hives and nose bleeds, but difficult breathing, swelling of the face, lymphoma, and even cancer.

 Sounds like fun, right?

-Fortunately there are plenty of natural alternatives to combat eczema1.
+Fortunately, it’s not all doom and gloom as there are plenty of natural alternatives to combat eczema, including these.

-The majority of eczema cases can be traced to the digestive tract.
-There are two main culprits:
+The majority of eczema cases can be traced to the digestive tract of which there are two main culprits.

 Of course, these treatments won’t heal your damaged skin overnight.
 While you wait for the internal solution to take effect, you will definitely want to turn your focus to the external symptoms of eczema.
 Soothing the dry, itchy, and painful rashes can be tricky.
-Apply the wrong thing (hot water, soaps, lotions with fragrance, etc) and you’ll only make it worse.
+Apply the wrong thing, such as hot water, soaps, lotions with fragrance, etc., and you’ll only make it worse.